MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 > [!NOTE]
 > If you're an author, see [Install, open, and sign in to the HoloLens app](install-sign-in-hololens-app.md) for information about how to open and sign in to the app.
 If you're an operator, see [Install, open, and sign in to the HoloLens app](install-sign-in-operator.md).

+> [!IMPORTANT]
+> HoloLens (1st gen) has entered Long Term Servicing State and is no longer supported on the latest versions of Dynamics 365 Guides.

 ## Distribute the apps through Microsoft Store for Business

 1. Open [Microsoft Store for Business](https://businessstore.microsoft.com/store).